Dmytry/ZProbe/README.md

 Print instructions:

 Install OpenSCAD, convert the .scad file into stl, then use slic3r to convert stl to gcode.
+Alternatively, download the stl file [from the latest release](/../../releases/latest).

 I printed this with PLA.
 Triangular infil at 10%, 0.2mm layer height.
 You really don't need much infill as most of the strength and stiffness comes from the walls.